 How to Use a Torque Wrench

-Step 1: Learn the Advantages of Using a Torque Wrench
+The Advantages of Using a Torque Wrench

 You may think you don’t need a torque wrench to install spark plugs or work on your lawn and garden equipment.
 But studies show that most DIYers overtighten just about everything.
 And overtightening leads to broken bolts, stripped threads and damaged equipment.